-The Practica (PRA) curriculum is an integral component of the education of the B.P.H.E. and B.KIN students.
+The Practica (PRA) curriculum is an integral component of the education of BKin students.
 The practica are intended to be a forum for students to integrate and apply their theoretical knowledge of physical education and kinesiology, such that they graduate with the requisite skills to become leaders in the education and promotion of physical activity.
 These courses are designed to prepare students to be leaders as movement specialists; to learn fundamental movement principles and skills and to apply them to individuals of all ages and diverse backgrounds across various settings, including: education, fitness, coaching, play, the workplace, and rehabilitation.